Canadian authorities scramble to end protests against COVID measures | Law-Order

 Canadian authorities are scrambling to find ways to end the 12-day-long occupation of the national capital's downtown over COVID-19 measures, hoping a combination of criminal charges, traffic tickets and the prospect of losing access to fuel will end the blockades.
 The protests, which started with truck drivers landing in Ottawa in late January, have spread to other parts of the country, and late Monday demonstrators blocked the Ambassador Bridge https://www.reuters.com/world/americas/angry-canada-truckers-block-busiest-bridge-with-us-trudeau-faces-grilling-2022-02-08 linking Canada and the United States, halting traffic from both directions.

+But many of the remaining demonstrators in Ottawa were highly "determined and volatile," deputy police chief Steve Bell said on Tuesday.
+ARRESTS

 Protesters say they are peaceful but some waved Confederate Flags and swastikas in the occupation's early days.
 Some Ottawa residents have said they were attacked and harassed.
-Criminal investigations are under way into, among other things, an attempted arson at a downtown apartment building.
-Police have arrested 23 people and issued more than 1,300 tickets.
+Criminal investigations are under way into, among other things, attempted arson at a downtown apartment building.
+Police have arrested 23 people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)